Emma Watson’s ‘levitating’ dress is confusing the internet - KTVZ

 Emma Watson’s ‘levitating’ dress is confusing the internet

-(CNN) — Did someone say Wingardium Leviosa?
-“Harry Potter” fans are asking whether Emma Watson’s new dress may be the result of some Hogwarts wizardry.

-The star, who played Hermione Granger in the blockbuster movies, posted a picture of herself wearing the gravity-defying sky-blue gown on Instagram on Monday.
+(CNN) — Emma Watson likely wasn’t expecting to be at the center of the latest viral dress discourse when she posted an Instagram photo of herself wearing a sky-blue Loewe number on Monday, but many Internet commenters seemed nearly as confused by the gravity-defying silhouette as they were by the infamous white-and-gold (or black-and-blue) dress eight years ago.

-The asymmetrical mini-dress by Spanish label Loewe appears to be floating, without any visible means of support.
+In the image, the asymmetrical mini-dress appears to be floating on Watson’s body, with its neckline — both sharply-pointed and loosely-draped — in particular hovering without any visible means of support.

-One fan, referring to the Hogwarts levitation spell, asked: “What in the wingardium leviosa is that dress?”

-Some suggested they had the answer to how the dress appeared to defy gravity.

-Carolina__emme wrote: “People, come on!
-The dress is not ‘hanging from her ears’ or ‘Photoshopped’, the dress is designed to have ‘bones’, it’s just couture.
-Never seen the Met Gala and its over the top gowns?”

-Watson, whose Instagram bio includes the description “Grand Duchess of Ginspiration,” is seen posing alongside her brother Alex, who is clutching a bottle of Renais gin, a brand launched by their family.
+(Watson is otherwise posing alongside her brother Alex, who is clutching a bottle of Renais gin, a liquor brand recently launched by their family.)

-In an overt plug for the drink on Twitter last month, Watson wrote: “I am thrilled to introduce Renais Gin @RenaisSpirits – an ode to the sun-kissed vineyards of Chablis where my family has been making wine for 30 years.
-Renais is our love letter to Chablis; is carbon-neutral, lovingly made from upcycled grapes.
-Love, Emma”
+The optical illusion led some “Harry Potter” fans to ask Watson, who played Hermione Granger in the blockbuster movies, whether the garment was the result of some Hogwarts wizardry — rather than just fashion wizardry.
+“That dress said wingardium leviosa,” the most-liked reply on Watson’s post read, referring to a levitation spell used in the books and films.
+Other, less kind comments compared the piece to a broken umbrella, or to what happens “when you try to fold a fitted sheet.”

+But the magic of the dress is in its sly construction.
+Loewe, the Spanish label currently led by fashion designer Jonathan Anderson, has experimented with illusion dresses to great success in recent seasons, from radical silhouettes that shift with the eye to trompe-l’œil imagery that can prompt double-takes.
+Watson’s mini dress comes from its Spring-Summer 2023 collection, which toyed with structure and form, and included multiple gowns with similar necklines.

 The-CNN-Wire